digideskio/personal-site/content/make-your-zotero-library-clean.rst

 path and data path relative to your local folders.
 This brings about convenience in:

-- Syncing your library among multiple devices
+- Syncing the library among multiple devices
 - Extending the cloud storage space with 3rd party services, e.g., Dropbox

 Enabling this feature is quite easy without any side effects:

-1. Copy your **entire** Zotero profile folder into arbitrary folders of your Dropbox;
+1. Copy your **entire** Zotero profile folder into arbitrary folders of Dropbox;
 2. Change both the profile and data path under the advanced tab;
 3. Restart the client.